dfoddav2/SS25-dsitributed-systems-assignment/message_queue/README.md

 The `--save ${REDIS_SAVE_INTERVAL:-20} ${REDIS_SAVE_PER_CHANGES:-1}` part of the command means that it should save every N (default 20) seconds, given that there has been J (default 1) change at least.

 ## Technologies used

+This component consist of a Deno server and a Redis database, now I will describe my rationale behind each.

 ### Server